Free Independence and Unitary Design from Random Matrix Product Unitaries: Introduction

-where $1 \leq x,y\leq k$ are integers and $\braket{A^x}$ are normalized moments, as in Eq.~\eqref{eq:otoc1}.
-The function $\OTOC^{(k)}_{\mathrm{FP}}$ is the universal expression defining free independence, which is, a priori, entirely independent of the concept of random unitaries.
-We define $\OTOC^{(k)}_{\mathrm{FP}}$ explicitly in Sec.~\ref{sec:methods} and review the proof of the result of Eq.~\eqref{eq:freeOTOC}.
-The key point for now is that $\OTOC^{(k)}_{\mathrm{FP}}$ is a polynomial only of the separate (normalized) moments of $A$ and $B$.
-Intriguingly, signatures of freeness also emerge dynamically in chaotic many-body systems, where it has been argued that long-time evolution under chaotic Hamiltonians drives local operators toward freeness, reflecting a deep connection between the full ETH and free probability~\cite{Pappalardi2022-vo}, and which has sparked interest in many-body physics~\cite{wang2023emergence,PappalardiProsen2025, alves2025probes}.
-To date, the emergence of freeness has been studied in random matrices~\cite{Voiculescu1991,cipolloni2022thermalisation,camargo2025quant,jahnke2025free}, in few-body systems~\cite{vallini2025longtime}, and in fine-tuned quantum circuit models~\cite{chen2024freeindependen,fritzsch2025freeprob}.
+where $1 \leq x,y\leq k$ are integers and $\braket{A^x}$, $\braket{B^y}$ are normalized expectation values as in Eq.~\eqref{eq:otoc1}.
+The function $\OTOC^{(k)}_{\mathrm{FP}}$ is a universal form derivable from free probability, which depends only on the separate normalized moments of $A$ and $B$~\cite{SilviaDesigns}.
+We define it explicitly in Sec.~\ref{sec:methods}, with its structure depicted in Figs.~\ref{fig:rmpu}(c) and~\ref{fig:nc_lattice}.
+A defining example is given by Haar-random unitaries, which render Heisenberg operators asymptotically free as the dimension grows~\cite{Voiculescu1991}.
+Intriguingly, signatures of freeness also emerge dynamically in chaotic many-body systems, where it has been argued that long-time evolution under chaotic Hamiltonians drives local operators toward freeness, reflecting a deep connection between the full ETH and free probability~\cite{Pappalardi2022-vo}.
+This fact has sparked interest in many-body physics~\cite{wang2023emergence,PappalardiProsen2025, alves2025probes}.
+To date, the emergence of freeness studied in random matrices~\cite{Voiculescu1991,cipolloni2022thermalisation,camargo2025quant,jahnke2025free}, in few-body systems~\cite{vallini2025longtime}, and in fine-tuned quantum circuit models~\cite{chen2024freeindependen,fritzsch2025freeprob}.
 Yet important questions remain: \textit{How does freeness relate to established notions of approximate unitary designs?
-What are mechanisms for its emergence for finite time- and length-scales, particularly in the presence of locality? }
+What are the mechanisms for its emergence for finite time and length-scales, particularly in the presence of locality? }\\